shanzy39/SVG-2-STL-Converter/README.md

 # ⬡ SVG 2 STL Converter

-A free, client-side web tool that turns any **SVG vector** into a **3D-printable STL** file.
+A free, client-side web tool that turns **SVG vectors** into a **3D-printable STL** file.
 Drop in a logo, icon, or outlined shape, adjust the depth, and download a mesh ready for your slicer — all in your browser, nothing uploaded.

 > Live demo: https://shanzy39.github.io/SVG-2-STL-Converter/